owenpriestley/owenpriestley.github.io/_posts/2014-03-15-snow-sleet-repeat.md

 ![full](/images/img_0754.jpg)
 {: .align-center}
-_The ongoing battle, with the sun finally showing it's ability to melt snow._
+<h2 class="img">The ongoing battle, with the sun finally showing it's ability to melt snow.</h2>

 Whilst Britain has been experiencing a heatwave, this ascent into the double figures was certainly a welcome change in Toronto.
 We took to the streets and watched the snow melt on the baseball field in Trinity Bellwoods Park, drank coffee outside <em>The Tampered Press</em> on Dundas Street and then headed downtown to buy a board game with the knowledge that we'd have to hunker down that evening for the twenty one hours of continuous snowfall that was forecast.